Rockset

 MongoDB connection string

-To ensure connectivity with Atlas, you must allow the inbound network access from your application environment to MongoDB Atlas by adding Rockset's public IP addresses to your IP Access List.
+To ensure connectivity with Atlas, you must allow the inbound network access from your application environment to MongoDB Atlas.
 For more details, refer to MongoDB Atlas documentation on IP Access List Entries.
-This is the most secure and recommended way to allow Rockset to access your MongoDB cluster.
-Although, if you choose to skip adding Rockset IP address entries, make sure you select "Allow Access From Anywhere" which enables access to the cluster from anywhere.
+Select "Allow Access From Anywhere" to enable Rockset to access your MongoDB Atlas Cluster.

-2. Click on "Add IP Address" and create IP Access List entries for Rockset's public IP addresses.
+2. Click on "Add IP Address" and select "Allow Access from Anywhere."

 MongoDB IP Access List Entry